Post-presidency of Jimmy Carter: Second Clinton term (1997–2001)

+2000s and 2010s

+2000 presidential election

+The 2000 Democratic National Convention gave Carter a prime-time tribute, the first convention to do this since he left the presidency.
+Carter's status as the first man from the Deep South elected president since Zachary Taylor in the 1848 election drew him closer to Vice President Gore, and the former president was closer to the incumbent vice president than he had been with the Clintons.
+On November 2, 2000, Carter endorsed Democratic nominee Gore, citing his character, and warned that Democratic voters turning away from Gore over minor differences could result in a repeat of Hubert Humphrey's loss in the 1968 election.
+In the turmoil following the presidential election, Carter stated his opinion that there should be a full recount by hand of all the votes in Florida.
+He suggested that a commission could propose this to both candidates, Gore and George W. Bush, and he stated that he would be willing to serve on such a commission.

+First George W. Bush term (2001–2005)

+In a July 2001 interview, Carter said of Bush, "I have been disappointed in almost everything he has done."
+Carter reflected that he had hoped after narrowly winning the 2000 election, Bush "would reach out to people of diverse views, not just Democrats and Republicans but others who had different points of view" and that Bush instead had "been very strictly conforming to some of the more conservative members of his administration" such as Dick Cheney and Donald Rumsfeld.
+Carter called for Bush to follow his father's policy of demanding Israeli settlements in the West Bank and Gaza be removed and to support the Kyoto protocol on global warming.

 Carter visited Cuba in May 2002 and had full discussions with Fidel Castro and the Cuban government.
 He was allowed to address the Cuban public uncensored on national television and radio with a speech that he wrote and presented in Spanish.
 In the speech, he called on the US to end "an ineffective 43-year-old economic embargo" and on Castro to hold free elections, improve human rights, and allow greater civil liberties.
 He met with political dissidents; visited the AIDS sanitarium, a medical school, a biotech facility, an agricultural production cooperative, and a school for disabled children; and threw a pitch for an all-star baseball game in Havana.
 The visit made Carter the first President of the United States, in or out of office, to visit the island since the Cuban revolution of 1959.
-Carter toured Cuba again for three days in March 2011.